garrettsmith99/dogs/README.md

 # dogs

-Please click o the navbar to get started with my website
+Please click on the navbar to get started with my website

 Enjoy my code